 Top account details

 - Popular Direct is a subsidiary of Popular Inc., a financial services firm serving the United States, Puerto Rico and the Caribbean that was founded in 1893.
-Popular Direct accounts are opened through Banco Popular North America, which earned five out of five stars from Safe & Sound.
+Popular Direct accounts are opened through Banco Popular North America, which earned four out of five stars in Bankrate’s review of BPNA’s financial health.

 A rung in the ladder